Bowflex SelectTech 1090i Adjustable Dumbbell review: the Rolls Royce of dumbbells

 It might be smaller and operating it might be a bit more cumbersome but the PowerBlock Sport 2.4 Adjustable Dumbbell is still worth considering as an alternative given its price: it's basically half of the price of the Bowflex SelectTech 1090i and you even get a pair of dumbbell for that much money.

-Have you considered the Men's Health Adjustable Dumbbell?
-We did and even created a comparison of the two here: Bowflex Selecttech vs Men's Health Adjustable Dumbbell.
+As a low cost option, the Men's Health Adjustable Dumbbells are excellent and can withstand a much greater degree of abuse than the plastic shells let on.
+Even after months of heavy use, they are still going strong and have never once missed a beat.
+We even have a longer comparison of the two here: Bowflex Selecttech vs Men's Health Adjustable Dumbbell.

+And finally, the MuscleSquad 32.5kg Adjustable Dumbbell offers pretty much the same workout experience as the Bowflex SelectTech 1090i but cheaper, like, much cheaper.
+Go and check out our full review of it.